 Friday night Lou and I went to a wedding for one of his hometown friends.
 I have a rule that there is no use stressing myself out at social functions to stay strictly clean; stress only does your body worse.
 We get to cocktail hour (Lou loves two events – Giants games and cocktail hours) and his plate is piled high.
 I went for the turkey at the carving station, raw veggies and a dirty martini.
 Which one doesn’t belong?

 9:00 am: Post-wedding.
-Instead of having a cup of coffee the size of my head, I made our Matcha tea smoothie for clean, natural energy.
+Instead of having a cup of coffee the size of my head, I made a Matcha tea smoothie for clean, natural energy.

 10:00 am: Alyssa and I took a spin class at Equinox for some serious cardio and then hit the sauna to sweat out built up toxins (including the dirty martinis from the night before).

 1.00 pm: We spent the first part of our afternoon at Chelsea Market, one of my favorite places to go in NYC.
 It is made up of shops and small restaurants that provide organic and natural foods from local vendors.